tsmtzs/SuperCollider/README.md

 * `PGraphWalk`
    A subclass of `Pattern`.
 Generates a random walk over the vertices of a given graph.

+* `CScore`
+  A subclass of `Score` oriented toward real time playing.
+Not thoroughly tested.

 ## Requirements
 `SuperCollider` version 2.7.2 or greater.